 How long did the process take?

 It was eight months from our first meeting with the adoption center to Levon’s birth day.
 It’s important to note that adopting internationally or from foster care has a very different timeline (and price tag).
 We pursued independent domestic infant adoption.
 It took us three to four months to complete the paperwork, which included questionnaires, financial reports, medical clearances, a home study, and a profile.
 Then we waited.
-Silence for five months while the adoption center presented our profile to birth mothers.
+Silence for five months while the adoption center presented our profile to expectant mothers.

 It depends on the adoption facilitator.
 In our case, we filled out a questionnaire regarding our preferences on race, ethnicity and gender.
 It asked if we were open to twins, preterm babies, or drug exposure in the womb.
 We also filled out a questionnaire about ourselves.
-Our agency presents birth mothers with profiles of families that meet her criteria, based on the questionnaires.
+Our agency presents expectant mothers with profiles of families that meet her criteria, based on the questionnaires.
 She picks the adoptive parents, not the other way around.
-If the adoptive parents don’t feel good about the match, they can absolutely say so and wait to connect with a different birth mother, but the relationship is initiated by the birth mother.
+If the adoptive parents don’t feel good about the match, they can absolutely say so and wait to connect with a different expectant mother, but the relationship is initiated by the expectant mother.

 Levon’s birth family picked us based on our profile — a 12-page booklet featuring photos and stories about our family, our parenting philosophy, and our relationship.
 Social workers encourage you to be authentic in your profile.
-Birth parents aren’t looking for a Barbie and Ken with a perfect house.
+Expectant parents aren’t looking for a Barbie and Ken with a perfect house.
 They’re looking for people they connect with.
-Birth parents often pick adoptive parents who share similar hobbies, spiritualities, likes and dislikes, and even physical attributes.
+Expectant parents often pick adoptive parents who share similar hobbies, spiritualities, likes and dislikes, and even physical attributes.
 Levon’s family connected to our love of music, baseball, and dogs, and to my husband’s love of Steve Martin.

 Levon looks like you and your husband!
 How did that happen?